bluecatlabs/gateway-workflows/Community/sdwan_firewall_rule_updater/README.md

 ![screenshot](img/sdwan_fw5.jpg?raw=true "sdwan_fw5")
 ![screenshot](img/sdwan_fw6.jpg?raw=true "sdwan_fw6")

+abc
     - Organization Name:
         This corresponds to the *NETWORK* name in the Meraki cloud controller web UI.
         Make sure it is the same name (case sensitive) as in the web UI.

 ![screenshot](img/sdwan_fw7.jpg?raw=true "sdwan_fw7")

+abc
     - Template Name:
         This corresponds to the *TEMPLATES* name in the Meraki cloud controller web UI.
         Make sure it is the same name (case sensitive) as in the web UI.

 ![screenshot](img/sdwan_fw8.jpg?raw=true "sdwan_fw8")

+abc
     - Rule Delimiter Keyword(phrase):
         The updated firewall rules will be set above this keyword, meaning any rule below this keyword will not be overwritten.
         Typically a *"Deny All Traffic"* rule will be set here so that only the updated firewall rules based on DNS Edge domain lists will be allowed through.